-''' pip install -U --no-deps --install-option="--prefix=~/local" --install-option="--nofor a local installation.
-This might be useful if one is using the clang compiler, which is the new default on macs with OS X > 10.8, but does not support OpenMP. clang might lead to errors in the installation of galpy such as:
+for a local installation.
+This can be especially useful if one is using the clang compiler, which is the new default on macs with OS X (>= 10.8), but does not support OpenMP.
+This leads to errors in the installation of galpy such as: